A-Z of health

 Read more about topical corticosteroids (steroid lotions, gels and creams).

 What are corticosteroids used for?

 Corticosteroids are mainly used to relieve inflammation.
-Inflammation occurs when the immune system causes part of the body to become swollen, red and filled with fluid in response to an infection.
-The immune system is the body’s natural defence against infection and illness.
+Inflammation occurs when the immune system (the body’s natural defence against infection and illness) causes part of the body to become swollen, red and filled with fluid in response to an infection.

 - rheumatoid arthritis – where the immune system causes the joints to become inflamed